Shifta-Robel/resetti/README.md

 dst_mac = ["AA:BB:CC:DD:EE:FF"]
 ```
 ## Important ⚠️
-Use ethically, it's uncool to tamper with and eavesdrop on people connections
+Intended for ethical use.
+It's uncool to tamper with and eavesdrop on people connections!